XBP1: Endoplasmic reticulum stress response

-XBP1 is part of the endoplasmic reticulum (ER) stress response, the unfolded protein response (UPR).
+XBP1 is part of the endoplasmic reticulum (ER) stress response and the unfolded protein response (UPR).
 Conditions that exceed capacity of the ER provoke ER stress and trigger the unfolded protein response (UPR).
 As a result, GRP78 is released from IRE1 to support protein folding.
 IRE1 oligomerises and activates its ribonuclease domain through auto (self) phosphorylation.
 Activated IRE1 catalyses the excision of a 26 nucleotide unconventional intron from ubiquitously expressed XBP1u mRNA, in a manner mechanistically similar to pre-tRNA splicing.
 Removal of this intron causes a frame shift in the XBP1 coding sequence resulting in the translation of a 376 amino acid, 40 kDa, XBP-1s isoform rather than the 261 amino acid, 33 kDa, XBP1u isoform.

 Moreover, the XBP1u/XBP1s ratio (XBP1-unspliced/XBP1-spliced ratio) correlates with the expression level of expressed proteins in order to adapt the folding capacity of the ER to the respective requirements.